DFPercush/PhysicalQuantity/README.txt

 Error handling:
-	The class can throw a few exceptions, all based on std::exception.
+	The class can throw a few exceptions, all based on std::runtime_error.
 Here's what they mean:
 		- UnitMismatchException - Units do not match during add, subtract, or convert()
 		- InvalidExpressionException - There was a parsing error.
 		- HeaderConfigException - The #define options are different between your code and